Denali Moutaineering Base Camp Flights

 Puntilla Lake Day Trip

 You will be able to watch a steady stream of Iditarod mushers come into the Puntilla Lake checkpoint.
 Lunch is available for purchase at Rainy Pass Lodge or you may pack your own.
-Pack warm gear, sunglasses, a snack, and bring your camera.
+Pack warm gear, sunglasses, a snack, and of course; bring your camera!

 The flight returns to Talkeetna by 3 p.m.- 4 p.m.